apache/parquet-site/content/en/docs/File Format/Data Pages/encodings.md

 This is the plain encoding that must be supported for types.
 It is intended to be the simplest encoding.
 Values are encoded back to back.

-The plain encoding is used whenever a more efficient encoding can not be used.
+The plain encoding is used whenever a more efficient encoding cannot be used.
 It stores the data in the following format:
  - BOOLEAN: [Bit Packed](#BITPACKED), LSB first
  - INT32: 4 bytes little endian